-- Existing agricultural land will be converted to residential, primarily low medium density and residential. - Low density residential and medium density residential will be the predominant use type between Baptist Church Road and Christian Light Road. - Mixed use employment centers will expand and will be the predominant use type between Rawls Church Road and Baptist Church Road. - Remaining agricultural and conservation uses will be concentrated north of Lillington.
+- Existing agricultural land will be converted to residential, primarily low density and medium density residential. - Low density residential and medium density residential will be the predominant use type between Baptist Church Road and Christian Light Road. - Mixed use employment centers will expand and will be the predominant use type between Rawls Church Road and Baptist Church Road. - Remaining agricultural and conservation uses will be concentrated north of Lillington.